grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -compactor.deletion-mode
 [deletion_mode: <string> | default = "filter-and-delete"]

-# Retention to apply for the store, if the retention is enabled on the compactor
+# Retention period to apply to stored data, only applies if retention_enabled is
-# side.
-# A zero value of 0 or 0s disables retention.
+# true in the compactor config.
+As of version 2.8.0, a zero value of 0 or 0s
+# disables retention.
+In previous releases, Loki did not properly honor a zero
+# value to disable retention and a really large value should be used instead.
 # CLI flag: -store.retention
 [retention_period: <duration> | default = 0s]